shodhanshetty14/shodhanshetty14/README.md

 - 👋 Hi, I’m @shodhanshetty14
 - 👀 I’m interested in Web devlopment and Python Programming
-- 🌱 I’m currently learning Flask, Django and React
+- 🌱 I’m good with Flask, Django and React
-- 💞️ I’m looking to collaborate on Python Projects and Web dev
+- 💞️ I’m looking to collaborate on Python Projects and Web Applications
 - 📫 How to reach me shodhanshetty1442@gmail.com

 <!---